Code of Conduct

 Student Code of Conduct

-- Opposing bigotry and prejudice and striving to be open to differences in people, ideas and opinions, encouraging community support of these differences;
+(c) Opposing bigotry and prejudice by striving to be open to differences, ideas, and opinions, and encouraging community support of these differences;

-- Demonstrating concern for others, their safety and their need for conditions which support their work and development.
+(d) Demonstrating concern for others, their safety and need for conditions that support their work and development; and

-Commitment to these ideals requires students to refrain from and discourage behaviors which threaten the freedom and respect every individual deserves.
+(e) Refraining from and discouraging behaviors that threaten the freedom and respect every individual deserves.

 - The term “University” means Eastern Oregon University.

-- The term “student” includes all persons taking courses at Eastern Oregon University, either full-time or part-time, pursuing undergraduate, graduate, or professional studies.
-Persons who withdraw after allegedly violating the Student Code of Conduct, who are not officially enrolled for a particular term but who have a continuing relationship with the University or who have been notified of their acceptance for admission are considered “students” as are persons who are living in University residence halls.
-This Student Code of Conduct does apply at all locations of the University, including Distance Education students.
+- For the purposes of the Student Code of Conduct, the term “student” includes all persons taking courses at the University, either full-time or part-time, pursuing undergraduate, graduate, or professional studies.
+Persons who withdraw after allegedly violating the Student Code of Conduct, who are not officially enrolled for a particular term but who have a continuing relationship with the University, or who have been notified of their acceptance for admission are also considered “students.“

 - The term “faculty” means any person hired by the University to conduct classroom or teaching activities or who is otherwise considered by the University to be a member of its faculty.